 Chief complaints

-A 51-year old gentleman was admitted to neurosurgical department on August 2014 due to a planned operation of an extensive intradural tumour with perispinal spreading.
+A 51-year old male was admitted to the neurosurgical department on August 2014 due to a planned operation of an extensive intradural tumour with perispinal spreading.

 History of present illness

-First signs and symptom were noticed about seven years before the admission, when he complained about lumboischialgic pain, involving both legs.
-No other difficulties were reported by the patient at that time and the neurological condition was intact.
+First signs and symptoms were noticed approximately seven years before the admission, when he complained about lumboischialgic pain involving both legs.
+No other difficulties were reported by the patient at that time, and his neurological condition was intact.

 History of past illness